 Bestia - This is currently at the top of our list!
 Highly recommend the Roasted Bone Marrow.
 Only open for dinner.
 Once, we were in line behind Jake Gyllenhaal to check in with the hostess.
+And recently, we sat right beside Jesse Tyler Ferguson straight from the SAG Awards!
 Tip: Make reservations on opentable exactly 2 months ahead (when it opens up). (location: DTLA aka downtown LA)

 Animal - Our previous #1 restaurant.
 Our go-to dish is the Loco Moco.
 Tip: Make reservations a month ahead. (location: Fairfax district)